GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 For instance, Nguyen et al. @nguyen_autonomous_2018 designed a neural network to map audio features recorded by a binaural humanoid robot to the relative source direction.
 The model is trained in a supervised fashion using white noise.
 It is then tested in a realistic setup where the task is to localize speech sources.
+Boztas @boztas_sound_2023 trains a deep neural network to perform #acr("SSL") with a four-microphone array integrated on the Nao robot's head.
+Several neural network architectures are compared (#acr("MLP"), #acr("CNN"), #acr("LSTM")).
+They evaluate the proposed method by having a TurtleBot3 mobile robot carrying a sound source around the fixed Nao robot.

 // Constraint related to robotics
 Robotics often brings additional challenges to the #acr("SSL") task.